 When you are ready to install your solar panels on your home, look for the best qualified solar installer.

 It’s good to maybe ask around to friends and family for referrals and ask about what their experiences.
 In addition to finding the perfect installer its good to consider his expertise by seeing whether or not if he is certified, which is highly important.
+Solar homes with well-installed components will not only last longer but will also perform better.

 Most installers have an installation certificate from the North American Board of Certified Energy Practitioners.
 Further, the solar company you decide to work with should be in NABCP-certified.
 This ensures that you will be receiving top quality work on every installation and you are working with experienced professionals.